 5. Widget Logic for Category Templates

-One main problem with sidebar widgets in WordPress is that the same widgets are displayed on every page of your site.
-Now that we have shown you how to create your own templates for each single category, its time to change the widgets displayed on each category template.
+One main problem with sidebar widgets in WordPress is that the same widgets are displayed on every site page.
+Now that we have shown you how to create your templates for each category, its time to change the widgets displayed on each category template.

 Simply install Widget Logic plugin.
 This simple plugin allows you control the display of widgets on your site.
 You can apply conditional checks on widgets, and show/hide them on specific pages.

-Widget Logic is not just good for your categories it is also great for all your WordPress pages. for example you can have feedback form or a map in a widget which only displays on your about us page.
+Widget Logic is good for your categories it is also great for all your WordPress pages. for example you can have feedback form or a map in a widget that only displays on your about us page.

 6. Assign Categories to Authors

-If you run a magazine site and want to assign categories to authors, then all you need to do is install Author Category plugin.
+If you run a magazine site and want to assign categories to authors, you must install the Author Category plugin.

 7. Use Excerpts on Category Archives

 Last but not the least, you need to use excerpts on your category archive pages.
 Using full content on your category archives will increase your bounce rate.
 Users will be able to read more content on each category page without even engaging with your content.

 in your category archive templates with